Trick or Treat is one of the highlights of Halloween for many families, but the excess amount of leftover Halloween candy can be overwhelming.

 Other options for donating

-Food pantry: Local food pantries may accept candy donations, but please check for restrictions or limitations for 2020.
+Food pantry: Local food pantries may accept candy donations, but please check for restrictions or limitations.

 Teachers/Schools: If you know of any teachers or school employees, ask them if they have a use for some of your leftover Halloween candy.
 Some educators use candy as incentives or rewards for students.
 They already spend so much of their own money for their classrooms, so a candy donation may be greatly appreciated.